Givati Parking Lot dig: History of the excavations

 In 2019, a seal bearing the inscription "(belonging) to Nathan-Melech, Servant of the King" was discovered.
 The discoverers believe this seal probably refers to the official Nathan-melech mentioned in 2 Kings 23:11.
 In 2023, archaeologists discovered a manmade moat dating at the latest to the 9th century BCE that would have separated the northern end of the City of David from the Ophel.
 The discovery of the moat led to the re-evaluation of Kathleen Kenyon's excavations at Jerusalem decades earlier, suggesting that she had encountered a continuation of the moat and had interpreted it as a natural feature.

+In July 2026, sycamore wooden beams were discovered during excavations conducted by Tel Aviv University and the Israel Antiquities Authority, believed by researchers to have served as the roof of an inner courtyard in a building burned during the destruction of the First Temple in 586 BCE.

 Impact

 The excavations at the parking lot are part of a long-standing attempt to understand the Biblical history of the area.
 An investigation by Emek Shaveh found that the developers who intended to build on the site prioritised the preservation of layers relating to Jewish history.
 As a result, finds were removed and structures dismantled without adequate recording.
 This included a Muslim and possibly Jewish cemetery.
 Archaeologist Raphael Greenberg considered that this is a "serious breach of good archaeological practice, especially in view of the paucity of archaeological evidence concerning Jerusalem’s population in the Fatimid or Mamluk periods and the possibility of investigating an ethnically mixed, Muslim and Jewish, population".
 El'ad's director, David Be'eri, was of the opinion that "It is necessary to present as much evidence linked to Biblical periods as possible".

 Archaeologist Mahmoud Hawari contends that the Israeli-led excavations in Silwan contravene international law as they are carried out in occupied territory.